 Your home should be your sanctuary; where you go to unwind, relax with family and enjoy some downtime.
 Part of designing a space that keeps your stress level low involves having the right kind of organization system in place.
 Disorganization puts tremendous pressure on both the mind and the body, and taking a few moments a day to organize your home can calm your mind and make your home a more appealing place to be.
+Obviously, being organized isn’t going to make your stress magically disappear.
+Things like CBD oil and kava can help to reduce physical stress, so it might be helpful knowing exactly where to get some for when you need it most, but organizing your home can give you the edge that you need to get through the day without melting down into a big ball of anxiety.
 Check out the ideas below that just might help you make the switch to a design that can help you de-stress:

 Bring fresh flowers in to accent your decor